The Bear Pit Bar-B-Q: History

 The Bear Pit began as a small shack in Newhall, California after the restaurant's original owner, Ben Baier, moved to California from Missouri.
 The success of the business led to a new location in what was then called Dennis Park (later Mission Hills).
 From this location, Baier began a take-out business, partnering with Don Carrow of Carrow's Restaurants, and offering pit-fired, slow-cooked beef, pork, spareribs, and chicken.
-Vinegar-based coleslaw and sweet barbecue beans became menu staples.
+Vinegar-based coleslaw, garlic bread, and sweet barbecue beans became menu staples.

 In the early 1960s, Baier sold the Bear Pit to Ruben and Bea Gordon.
-They expanded the enterprise to included two more locations: one in Canoga Park, one in Glendale.
+The Gordons expanded the enterprise to included two more locations: one in Canoga Park (1966), one in Glendale.
 In 1976, the Gordons sold the restaurants to Burton and Shirley Schatz.
 The couple retired in 1988, selling the Canoga Park and Glendale locations and turning the business of the Mission Hills restaurant to their son, Andrew Schatz.